-The SDG-enabled Scenario assumes:
+The SDG-enabled scenario assumes:

-- improvement in women's empowerment (accounted via increasing the female workforce participation rate to 33.7% from 19.6% in the BAU scenario), increasing their mobility for work and other purposes (SDG 5 & 8), - 2) improvement in access to and availability of economic opportunities, resulting in a higher workforce participation rate of 80.8% in the SDG-enabled Scenario compared to 65.8% in the BAU Scenario, - 3) improvement in school enrollment across all income groups (accounted via assuming 100% school enrollment among children with age 3 to 17 years) (SDG 1 & 8), - 4) Improvement in access and availability of healthcare facilities (SDG 3), increasing healthcare trips for specific groups like the elderly, children, and specially-abled people. - 5) improvement in AT infrastructure (LoS 1 in SDG-enabled scenario from LoS 4 in BAU) and safety (100% in SDG-enabled scenario from 8% in BAU) increases intra-zonal trips, especially for 'recreational,' 'healthcare,' and 'other' purpose trips among women.
+- Improvement in women's empowerment (accounted for by increasing the female workforce participation rate to 33.7% from 19.6% in the BAU scenario), increasing their mobility for work and other purposes (SDGs 5 and 8), - 2) Improvement in access to and availability of economic opportunities, resulting in a higher workforce participation rate of 80.8% in the SDG-enabled scenario compared to 65.8% in the BAU scenario, - 3) Improvement in school enrollment across all income groups (accounted for by assuming 100% school enrollment among children aged 3 to 17 years) (SDGs 1 and 8), - 4) Improvement in access and availability of healthcare facilities (SDG 3), increasing healthcare trips for specific groups like the elderly, children, and specially-abled people. - 5) Improvement in AT infrastructure (LoS 1 in the SDG-enabled scenario from LoS 4 in the BAU) and safety (100% in the SDG-enabled scenario from 8% in the BAU) increases intra-zonal trips, especially for 'recreational', 'healthcare', and 'other' purpose trips among women.

-This results in increased trip rates in the SDG-enabled Scenario for the following user groups (see Table
+This results in increased trip rates in the SDG-enabled scenario for the following user groups (see Table

-- 1): - 1) Women-increased work trips (2 inter-zonal trips a day), increased recreational trips (2 inter-zonal trips a week), increased healthcare trips (2 intra-zonal trips a month), and other purpose trips (2 intra-zonal trips a week) resulting in a total trip rate of 1.04 in SDG-enabled from 0.67 in BAU Scenario, - 2) Elderly-increased recreational trips (2 intra-zonal trips twice a week), increased healthcare trips (2 intrazonal trips twice a week), and other purpose trips (2 intra-zonal trips a week), - 3) Children (age 3 to 15)-increased educational trips (2 inter-zonal trips a day), increased recreational trips (2 inter-zonal trips every other day), and increased healthcare trips (2 intra-zonal trips a month)

-- 4) Early Adults/ Youth (age 15 to 29)-increased educational trips (2 inter-zonal trips a day), increased recreational trips (2 inter-zonal trips every other day), increased healthcare trips (2 intra-zonal trips a month), and other purpose trips (2 intra-zonal trips a week), - 5) Specially-abled-work and education trips accounted for in respective age groups; increased healthcare trips accompanied by a caregiver (2 inter-zonal trips a week).
+- Women-increased work trips (2 inter-zonal trips a day), increased recreational trips (2 inter-zonal trips a week), increased healthcare trips (2 intra-zonal trips a month), and other purpose trips (2 intra-zonal trips a week), resulting in a total trip rate of 1.04 in the SDG-enabled from 0.67 in the BAU scenario. - 2) Elderly-increased recreational trips (2 intra-zonal trips twice a week), increased healthcare trips (2 intrazonal trips twice a week), and other purpose trips (2 intra-zonal trips a week), - 3) Children (age 3 to 15)-increased educational trips (2 inter-zonal trips a day), increased recreational trips (2 inter-zonal trips every other day), and increased healthcare trips (2 intra-zonal trips a month) - 4) Early Adults/ Youth (ages 15 to 29) -increased educational trips (2 inter-zonal trips a day), increased recreational trips (2 inter-zonal trips every other day), increased healthcare trips (2 intra-zonal trips a month), and other purpose trips (2 intra-zonal trips a week), - 5) Specially-abled-work and education trips accounted for in respective age groups; increased healthcare trips accompanied by a caregiver (2 inter-zonal trips a week).

-The SDG scenario's total trip rate of 1.78 is considerably higher than the BAU and the Technology scenario, yet for GHG emissions modeling, the authors only consider inter-zonal trip rate (refer to notes of Table 1 for details).
+The SDG scenario's total trip rate of 1.78 is considerably higher than the BAU and the technology scenario, yet for GHG emissions modeling, the authors only consider the inter-zonal trip rate (refer to the notes in Table 1 for details).
 The work trip rate for inter-zonal trips increases to 0.72 in the SDG-enabled scenario from 0.37 in the BAU scenario, indicating a drastic increase in work trips (Table 1).
-The SDG scenario also accounts for a higher recreation and health trip rate compared to BAU and Technology scenarios.
+The SDG scenario also accounts for a higher recreation and health trip rate compared to the BAU and technology scenarios.